JosephNamihas/joseph_namihas_portfolio/README.md

 Colour schemes, borders, images...I found this more troublesome than I would have originally thought.
 Sometimes, things you think of, don't translate well to page.

+## For Next Time

+Come up with a solid design process.
+I changed my mine so many times during this project and it cost me a lot of time.
+In essence, I rebuilt the website three times.
+Next time, I will try doing an initial design with wireframes.
+Make sure to plan out all my formatting so I won't get bitten by adding media queries at the end.

+I'll play around with a lot more CSS next time.
+Stop links going purple once clicked.
+Creating my own banners and using animation / hover elements.

 ## Installation

 Run the website by following the GitGub Pages link: